spacedriveapp/spacedrive/CONTRIBUTING.md

   If necessary, react-devtools can be launched using `pnpm react-devtools`.
   However, it must be executed before the desktop app for it to connect.

+To run the web app:

+- `cargo run -p server` - runs the server
+- `pnpm web dev` - runs the web embed server

 To run the landing page:

-- `pnpm web dev` - runs the web app for the embed
 - `pnpm landing dev`

 If you are having issues ensure you are using the following versions of Rust and Node: